Visual brand language

-Colour can be used similarly as consistent imagery, as demonstrated by The Home Depot's application of orange across all of its brand materials.
+Color can be used similarly as consistent imagery, as demonstrated by The Home Depot's application of orange across all of its brand materials.

 The strategic pyramid

 The strategic pyramid is a four-staged hierarchical pyramid that serves as a guideline to establish the visual brand language of a business.
-It demonstrates the parts of a design that allow its brand to stand out among the rest and connect well with its target market.
+It demonstrates the parts of a design that allow a brand to develop a distinctive identity and reach its target market.

 This pyramid serves as a reference system for designers and other individuals within the company to better understand and create the brand personality, product attributes, design principles, and signature elements of the brand design.
 Starbucks Coffee will be used as an example to help better illustrate this pyramid.

 Brand personality

 Brand personality is understood as the human characteristics or traits that can be attributed to a brand.
 This is also known as brand identity.
 In 21st century business, it is important for a business to distinguish itself from its competitors through Emotional branding.
 By establishing a brand personality, businesses can form emotional bonds with their consumers which in turn establishes future behaviours of Brand loyalty.
 Brands have the ability "to fill a void, to take root, and to flourish."
-For example, from the very beginning, the brand mantra of Starbucks Coffee was to create a "rich, rewarding coffee experience."
-Starbucks demonstrates a "persona" that goes far beyond their functional benefits.
+For example, from the very beginning, the brand mantra of Starbucks Coffee was to create a "rich, rewarding coffee experience," extending its brand identity beyond the functional attributes of its products.

 By establishing desired traits of a brand, businesses can then take the next step of building strategies to successfully communicate their brand personality to consumers.

 Product attributes

 Product attributes are meant to highlight and describe the uniqueness of a brand.
 This can be achieved through a variety of ways, however it must build upon an established brand personality as previously mentioned.
 Product attributes are the traits that distinguish a brand against its competitors.
-Starbucks has successfully established its brand personality through its customers who have described Starbucks synonymous to, "comfort, quality, and community."
+Starbucks' brand personality has been associated by customers with values of "comfort, quality, and community."
 Starbucks coffee has achieved the attributes of their brand by understanding that their coffee was not the only key driver to their success.
 They focused on creating a comfortable atmosphere within the store known as the "Starbucks Experience," where both employee and customer come in for more than just coffee.
 Product attributes are meant to "deliver new ideas to existing products and services."